-- St. Pete’s Beach — If you are looking for the most scenic beach, this one might be it.
+St. Pete Beach — If you are looking for the most scenic beach, this one might be it.
 The beach includes the longest undeveloped stretch of public beach in the country.
 While there are spots to relax, the beach is lined with dozens of restaurants and bars that are open for daily entertainment to tourists and locals alike.

-- Indian Rocks Beach — Compared to the more famous Clearwater Beach, Indian Rocks feels like a private retreat.
+Indian Rocks Beach — Compared to the more famous Clearwater Beach, Indian Rocks feels like a private retreat.
 There are fewer tourist attractions which means more time for relaxation.
 Visit this beach to feel like a local, but be wary of open parking as most of this area is residential.

 1. Find a reputable moving company in Tampa.

 The first step to making a successful move is to pick a competent mover.
 While doing your research, make sure your mover has an AMSA membership.
-AMSA trains and certifies all of its member companies under strict ethical, legal and safety standards.
-Start your search with College Hunks Hauling Junk or Brothers EZ Moving.
+AMSA trains and certifies all member companies under strict ethical, legal, and safety standards.

 2. Switch over utilities and internet service.

 About three weeks before your move, make it a point to call your local utility provider to schedule a shut-off/turn on date.
 Tampa runs on Tampa Electric, while anywhere in surrounding areas like St. Petersburg typically runs on Duke Energy.

 Next, figure out who the best internet providers are in the area.
 Call them and try to renegotiate your contract for your new address if it’s the same company you already have.
 If not, sign up with a new company and take advantage of one of their specials.

 If moving from out of state, you must re-register your vehicle with the DMV.
 You’ll also need to update your driver’s license and car insurance.

 4. Transfer medical and school records.